J.M. Smucker acquires Hostess, maker of iconic Twinkies, for $5.6 billion - UPI.com

 "Our organization is well positioned to deliver on the great potential our expanded family of brands offers, as has been reflected by our history of growth through acquisition and the successful integration of new categories to our business," he said.
 "We look forward to this exciting new chapter for The J.M.
 Smucker Co."

 The first Hostess CupCakes were introduced in 1919.
-Twinkies were invented in Chicago in 1930 by baker Jimmy Dewer for then-owner Continental Baking Co.
+Twinkies were invented in Chicago in 1930 by baker Jimmy Dewar for then-owner Continental Baking Co.

 The company filed for bankruptcy in 2004 and then again in 2013, after which its snack cake brands were broken off and sold off to private equity firms Apollo Global Management and Metropoulos & Co. for $410 million.

-Note: This story has been updated to correct the spelling of Jimmy Dewar's last name.